bennnym/Blog-Posts/BlogDraft.md

 Now, what would you expect this code to write to the console?

-I know that at first I thought that it would write
+I know that at first I thought that it would write `alexia, sumanth` `
-`
-alexia
-`
-`
-sumanth
-`

 Then I thought further about the SO post.